-- (1) The Company previously held \$23.5 million par value auction-rate securities purchased through UBS AG.
-During fiscal 2010, the Company sold these securities to UBS at par value under an agreement which provided the Company with certain rights to sell to UBS the auction-rate securities that were purchased through them.
-Recognized gains and losses on these securities and the related UBS put option were recorded in other income (expense), net in the Consolidated Statement of Income. - (2) In connection with the acquisitions of Spectra Linear and ChipSensors, the Company recorded contingent consideration based upon the achievement of certain milestone goals.
-Changes to the fair value of contingent consideration due to changes in assumptions used in preparing the discounted cash flow model are recorded in selling, general and administrative expenses in the Consolidated Statement of Income.
-Changes resulting from foreign currency remeasurement adjustments to the contingent consideration liability are recorded in other income (expense), net. - (3) The Company reduced the estimated fair value of contingent consideration because certain milestone goals were either not achieved or are less likely to be achieved.
+- (1) In connection with the acquisition of Ember, Spectra Linear and ChipSensors, the Company recorded contingent consideration based upon the achievement of certain milestone goals.
+Changes to the fair value of contingent consideration due to changes in assumptions used in preparing the discounted cash flow model are recorded in selling, general and administrative expenses in the Consolidated Statement of Income. - (2) The Company reduced the estimated fair value of contingent consideration because certain milestone goals were either not achieved or were expected to be achieved at a lower outcome.